Jackson Wildcats

 The Jackson Wildcats were a United States Basketball League team located in Jackson, Mississippi.

+History

 The Wildcats were originally located in Glens Falls, New York as the Adirondack Wildcats.
-The new ownership announced the move to Mississippi on 1 December 2006.
+The new ownership announced the move to Mississippi on December 1, 2006.

 Plans for the team to play at the Mississippi Coast Coliseum were nixed when the team and venue could not agree on a lease; the Wildcats later played some home games at a local community center.
 As of May 1, 2007, the Jackson Wildcats were removed from the USBL schedule.